MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 > For RX mode, this article focuses only on *DMA mode*, to receive unknown number of bytes

-Every STM32 have at least one (`1`) UART IP available and at least one (`1`) DMA controller.
+Every STM32 has at least one (`1`) UART IP and at least one (`1`) DMA controller available in its DNA.
-For transmitting data, no special features on top of basic are necessary, except DMA availability.
-We will use default features to implement very efficient transmit system using DMA.
+For data transmission, no special features (on top of essential one) are necessary, except DMA availability for UART.
+Application uses use default features to implement very efficient transmit system using DMA.

-This is not the case for data receive operation.
-When implementing DMA receive, application would need to understand when (possible) burst of data received to MCU finished and react immediatelly.
-This is especially true when UART is used for system communication where it has to react immediately.
-STM32s have a capability (not all) in UART to detect when RX line has not been active for period of time.
-This is achieved using one of `2` available features:
+While it is straight-forward for RX, this is not the case for receive operation.
+When implementing DMA receive, application would need to understand number of received bytes to process by DMA before finishing transfer.
+This is especially true when UART is used for system communication where it has to react in short time after all bytes have been received.
+STM32s have capability in UART to detect when *RX* line has not been active for period of time.
+This is achieved using one of `2` available methods:
-- IDLE LINE: This is an event, triggered when RX line has been in idle state (normally high state) for `1` frame time, after last received byte.
+- *IDLE LINE event*: Triggered when RX line has been in idle state (normally high state) for `1` frame time, after last received byte.
 Frame time is based on baudrate.
-Higher baudrate, lower frame time for single byte to be received.
+Higher baudrate means lower frame time for single byte.
-- RTO (Receiver Timeout): This event is triggered when line has been in idle state for programmable time.
-It is fully configured by UART.
+- *RTO (Receiver Timeout) event*: Triggered when line has been in idle state for programmable time.
+It is fully configured by firmware.

-Both events can trigger an interrupt.
+Both events can trigger an interrupt which is an essential feature to allow effective receive operation

-> Not all STM32 have IDLE LINE or RTO features available.
-When not available, examples concerning these features may not be used
+> Not all STM32 have *IDLE LINE* or *RTO* features available.
+When not available, examples concerning these features may not be used.

 An example: To transmit `1` byte at `115200` bauds, it takes approximately (for easier estimation) `~10us`; for `3 bytes` it would be `~30us` in total.
 IDLE line event triggers an interrupt for application when line has been in idle state for `1` frame time (in this case `10us`) after third byte has been received.

 ![IDLE LINE DEMO](docs/idle_line_demo.png)

-This is a real experiment demo using STM32F4 and IDLE line.
-After IDLE line is triggered, data are echoed back (loopback mode):
+This is a real experiment demo using *STM32F4* and *IDLE LINE* event.
+After *IDLE event* is triggered, data are echoed back (loopback mode):

 - Application receives `3` bytes, takes approx `25us` at `115200` bauds
-- RX goes to high state (yellow rectangle) and UART RX detects that it has been idle for at least `1` frame
+- *RX* goes to high state (yellow rectangle) and *UART RX* detects that it has been idle for at least `1` frame time (approx `10us`)
-	- Width of yellow rectangle represents time of `1` frame
+	- Width of yellow rectangle represents `1` frame time
-- IDLE line interrupt is triggered at green arrow
+- *IDLE line* interrupt is triggered at green arrow
 - Application echoes data back from interrupt

 ## General about DMA

 DMA in STM32 can be configured in `normal` or `circular` mode.
-For each mode, it requires number of *elements* to transfer before events (such as transfer complete) are triggered.
+For each mode, *DMA* requires number of *elements* to transfer before its events (half-transfer complete, transfer complete) are triggered.

 - *Normal mode*: DMA starts with data transfer, once it transfers all elements, it stops and sets enable bit to `0`.
 	- Application is using this mode when transmitting data
-- *Circular mode*: DMA starts with transfer, once it transfers all elements (as written in corresponding length register), it starts from beginning of memory and can transfer more
+- *Circular mode*: DMA starts with transfer, once it transfers all elements (as written in corresponding length register), it starts from beginning of memory and transfers more
 	- Applicaton is using this mode when receiving data

-While transfer is active, `2` (among others) interrupts may get triggered:
+While transfer is active, `2` (among others) interrupts may be triggered:

 - *Half-Transfer complete `HT`*: Triggers when DMA transfers half count of elements
 - *Transfer-Complete `TC`*: Triggers when DMA transfers all elements